Georgios Dedes

-Georgios Dedes (Γεώργιος Δέδες; born 25 February 1943) is a Greek former professional footballer of Asia Minor descent, who played as a forward.
+Georgios Dedes (Γεώργιος Δέδες; born 25 February 1943) is a Greek former professional footballer who played as a forward.
 His main characteristics were his speed, his technique and his shooting.
 He competed in 430 games in total on the Greek Championship for Panionios and AEK Athens, scoring 182 goals.
 He was the top scorer of the league in 1971 and 1976.
 In 1971, he was also awarded the Bronze boot after becoming the third best scorer in Europe.

 Club career

 Early years

 In 1957 his family moved to Athens and Dedes played alongside his brother for Phivos Neos Kosmos.
 In 1960–61, Phivos won the B1 league of Athens Football Clubs Association and Dedes was one of their main scorers.

 Panionios

 At the age of 17 he was discovered by Panagiotis Pallas of Panionios and he was recommended to the technical director of the team, Thanasis Papathanasiou.
 Dedes was transferred to Panionios on atransfer fee of 1000 drachmas and some players as an exchange.
 Two months later, the coach of the team, Ioannis Skordillis and Nikos Zakardis gave him the chance to play for the first time against Fostiras.
 On 28 March 1965 Dedes scored the fastest hat-trick in league in a period of 120 seconds after the 88th minute.
 In the 1969–70 season, Dedes scored five goals in a game in an 8–0 victory against Olympiakos Nicosia, which is the club's largest victory.
 That was a rare record which only a few Greek footballers have achieved.
 Dedes has also scored four goals in a match on two occasions.
 He played for Panionios for 14 years, winning a Balkans Cup in 1971, while his team finished second in the Championship at the same year.
 He was the top scorer of the Greek Championship with 28 goals, becoming the 3rd scorer in Europe behind the Croatian, Josip Skoblar of Marseille with 39 and Salif Keita of Saint-Étienne with 33.